unix-development/build-ar/README.md

 #### 7. Create a personal access token
 To keep your Github repository up to date, you will need to generate a new personal access token.
 Travis-ci will use it to commit new versions of your packages.

 Go to [GitHub personal access tokens page](https://github.com/settings/tokens) and click on generate a new token button.
-Select main checkbox repo to have full control over your repositories and click on generate token.
-Make sure to havea copy of your new personal access token now because you won’t be able to see it again!
+Select the checkbox that give the full control over your repositories and click on generate token.
+Make sure to have a copy of your new personal access token now because you won’t be able to see it again!

 #### 8. Configure your repository
 Create and define your repository configuration into `repository.json`.
 You can paste your personal access token into token parameters.